The Ojai Valley

 Even when packed with visitors, the valley is never crowded, and much of the surrounding landscape is protected wilderness.
 Heading up Route 33 to the north takes one through a seemingly endless array of open space, with hiking trails that can take you to hidden natural hot springs and lush waterfalls.
 The number of plant and animal species that thrive and co-exist here is surprising, and in fact the Ojai Valley and its surrounding mountains are one of the world's areas of greatest biodiversity.
 Within what is often referred to as the California biodiversity 'hot spot', the Ojai Valley region is among the most active and least disturbed.
 Conservation efforts here have preserved much of the natural beauty and allowed species to continue to thrive.
 It is no wonder then that the valley has become an agricultural Mecca.
 Things grow well here, and having a healthy local ecosystem helps.
 Ojai has drawn communities of farmers throughout recorded history, and continues to this day to be primarily agricultural space.
 From the Oak Grove people and the Chumash, to the Spanish missionaries, to the early California citrus farmers, Ojai has been home to a multitude of crops and the peoples that tended to them.

 The Mediterranean climate here is perfect for a wide range of agriculture, and happens to be particularly great for olives.
-The main olive grove on our ranch was planted in the mid1800s, back in the era of the Spanish Missions, when there was a communal olive press in the valley.
+The main olive grove on our ranch was planted in the mid-1800s, back in the era of the Spanish Missions, when there was a communal olive press in the valley.
 At that time the valley produced a good quantity of olive oil, and the trees thrived here.
-Their suitability to the Ojai climate is evident in the fact that the trees on our ranch survived here for over a century before we came along and set up Ojai Olive Oil.
-Through droughts, wildfires, and storms, the olive trees persevered until we came along to care for them and once again mill their fruit into liquid gold.
-One of our award-winning extra virgin olive oils comes predominantly from these beautiful old trees, a Lechin de Sevilla varietal that produces a wonderfully robust and peppery olive oil.
+Their suitability to the Ojai climate is evident in the fact that the trees on our ranch survived for over a century before we came along and set up Ojai Olive Oil.
+Through droughts, wildfires, and storms, the olive trees persevered until we were able to care for them and once again mill their fruit into liquid gold.
+One of our award-winning extra virgin olive oils, the "Andalucian", comes predominantly from these beautiful old trees, a Lechin de Sevilla varietal that produces a wonderfully robust and peppery olive oil.

 Olive Growing, Harvest, & Olive Oil Production